nextgenusfs/amptk/README.md

 This will read the OTU table `-i` and the OTUs `-f` from the `ufits cluster` command.
 This script will apply an index-bleed filter to clean-up barcode-switching between samples which happens at a rate of ~ 0.2% in Ion Torrent and as much 0.3% in MiSeq data.
 The script first normalizes the OTU table to the number of reads in each sample, then (optionally) using the `-b` sample, it will calculate the amount of index-bleed in the OTU table, finally it will loop through each OTU and change values to 0 that are below the `-index_bleed` filter.
 Finally, this script will remove the mock spike in control sample from your dataset - as it should not be included in downstream processing, you can keep mock sequences if desired by passing the `--keep_mock` argument.
 The output is a filtered OTU table to be used for downstream processing.

-If you do not have a mock community spike in, you can still run the index bleed filter by just running the command without a `-b` argument, such as, which will apply a 0.5% filter on the data:
+If you do not have a mock community spike in, you can still run the index bleed filter (and you probably should as nearly all NGS data has some degree of barcode switching or index-bleed) by just running the command without a `-b` argument, such as, which will apply a 0.5% filter on the data.
+Passing the `-p 0.005` argument will over-ride the calculated index-bleed.

 ```
 ufits filter -i test.otu_table.txt -f test.final.otus.fa -p 0.005